Last Updated: September 8th, 2021 at 3:15 pm

 While snow can temporarily limit your panels’ production, remember that your home is not shut out from power during this time, as the power grid acts as your backup to cover your home’s needs.
 Your battery also can be of use during these times.

 Those who want uninterrupted solar production should check their solar panel warranty before using any instrument to clear off their panels.

-Please feel free to fill out the form below or contact POWERHOME Solar at 800-765-2715, and one of our solar representatives will help you determine whether your home qualifies for this program.
+Please feel free to reach out to POWERHOME SOLAR at 1-800-POWER-90 and one of our solar representatives will help you determine whether your home qualifies for solar panels.
 Don’t be scared off by the snow!